Documentation

 With PayPal Standard

-Clicking “pay for listing” will redirect the user straight to the PayPal payment page off-site.
-After payment the user will be redirected back through PayPal’s Auto Return.
+Clicking “Pay for listing” will redirect the user straight to the PayPal payment page off-site.
+After payment, the user will be redirected to the job submission page by PayPal.

 Security/HTTPS

-If using Stripe Checkout, even though credit card details are never stored or transmitted directly from your server (stripe.js hashes them) it is still recommending that you setup your Job Submission page to be served over HTTPS.
+When using Stripe Checkout, it is still recommended that you set up your Job Submission page to be served over HTTPS, even though credit card details are never stored or transmitted directly from your server (stripe.js hashes them).

-WordPress HTTPS plugin will help you do this – its an excellent plugin which can make any WordPress page secure (you’ll of course still need to buy and setup an SSL certificate from your hosting provider).
+WordPress HTTPS plugin will help you do this – it’s an excellent plugin that can make any WordPress page secure (remember that you still need to buy and set up an SSL certificate from your hosting provider).

 Troubleshooting

-Note that Simple Paid Listings is not designed to be used at the same time as WooCommerce Paid Listings.
+Note that Simple Paid Listings is not designed to be used simultaneously as WooCommerce Paid Listings.
 If you try to use both, you will encounter unexpected behaviour.